hammercc/hammercc.github.io/pages/research.md

 ---

-# Our Vision:
-## The Anticipatory Epidemiology Lab of the Future

 What if the first sign of an emerging health threat is not a case in a hospital, but a diffuse signal detected and acted upon before cases arise?